Environmental Education and Nature interpretation in the Nordics

 Ulla Myllyniemi presented a brief summary of the webinar series and concluded the webinar.

-Welcome to an introduction to nature interpretation in Iceland.
-In this webinar we’ll delve into its connection to the Icelandic heritage with the Sagas and the folk stories, how and where nature interpretation is taught today and how it is used in the field of ever changing nature, with focus on both nature conservation and visitor safety.
+In this webinar we focused on the connection to the Icelandic heritage with the Sagas and the folk stories, how and where nature interpretation is taught today and how it is used in the field of ever changing nature, with focus on both nature conservation and visitor safety.

 Break out rooms – these are our thoughts.
 Tell us how does the sagas and folk stories connect into each countries interpretation.